Dry Mouth (Xerostomia) in Chicago IL

 A lack of salivary flow in the mouth due to damage to the salivary glands.
-Increased xerostomia (Dry Mouth) can lead to increased risk of dental caries (cavities) and periodontal disease.
+Increased xerostomia (Dry Mouth) in Chicago IL can lead to increased risk of dental caries (cavities) and periodontal disease.

 • Radiation therapy or chemotherapy